MrCNeale/mrcneale.github.io/_posts/2019-03-28-AZ-302-Exam-Experience-and-Study-Advice.md

 <TABLE><TR><TD>
 <img style="float:left;margin: 0px 20px" src="/public/clock.jpg" width="25%" height="25%" >
 <H2> Format and Exam Day</H2>
 As had already been reported, the coding sections of the exam have either been removed or dialled back considerably.
 I am not a application coder.
 I write Powershell scripts and relatively complex ARM templates on a day to day basis for the last 2 years or so.
 Based on that experience there wasn't any code in the exam that I didn't think was unfair or not-relevant to a day job as an Architect.
+<BR><BR>
 There were also 2 quite large labs involved so time management is **critical** in this exam.
 It may not be the same for everyone but you should ensure you make note of the time and questions at the start of the exam, as they could be split across the labs.
 The labs are auto-graded, there was no wait to get my score, it was just as quick as previous question-only exams.